A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem: Discussion

 \section{Discussion}

-This paper introduces a new method for model selection and outlier detection in the framework of the minimum covariance determinant (MCD) problem.
-We advocate principal components and minimum bootstrap instability as devices for uncovering the hidden low-dimensional structure of the inlier/outlier distribution.
-Instability paths constructed by the bootstrap method shed considerable light on the appropriate subset size $h$ and number of principal components $q$.
-Projection depths also emerge as effective initiators for the MCD search process.
+This paper introduces a novel method for model selection within the minimum covariance determinant (MCD) framework.
+We propose bootstrap clustering instability as a tool to uncover the distribution of inliers and outliers and to determine an appropriate number of inliers, $h$.
+To address the challenges posed by masking outliers, we combine clustering instability with the log Wasserstein distance to define an integrated instability metric.
+Additionally, combining our stability framework with robust principal component analysis allows us to identify the number of principal components that most effectively distinguish between low- and high-score distance points.

-Our workflow is rigorously evaluated against well-established variants of the MCD algorithm, namely the fast depth-based (FDB) algorithm and the minimum regularized covariance determinant (MRCD) algorithm.
-In direct comparison on simulated data, our instability framework excels in accurately estimating the number of outliers and, by leveraging a larger portion of observations, in estimating location and scatter parameters.
-Several real-data sets likewise demonstrate the utility of instability paths in outlier detection.
-Here the findings are both revealing and reasonable.
-Finally, in high-dimensional scenarios, spectral embedding circumvents the computational burden of matrix inversions and enables faster overall execution than regularized MCD.
+Our approach is rigorously evaluated against well-established variants of the MCD algorithm, including the deterministic minimum covariance determinant (DetMCD), the fast depth-based (FDB) algorithm, and robust principal component analysis (ROBPCA).
+In simulations, our instability framework excels in accurately estimating the number of inliers and improves the estimation of location and scatter parameters by retaining a larger fraction of the data.
+Real-world datasets further demonstrate the effectiveness of instability paths for outlier detection, yielding consistent and insightful results.

-While proving effective in most settings, our instability framework is not a panacea for determining $h$ in the MCD problem.
-We apply the proposed bootstrap procedure to univariate data and in the prescence of outlier masking effect in the supplement.
-It is observed that our bootstrap procedure may not work well on univariate data, since in this setting bootstrapping may not introduce sufficient perturbations.
-In the presence of masking outliers, our instability path often exhibits a redescending shape.
-In that case, it is probably prudent to select $h$ at the first trough instead of at minimal instability.
-In practice, we recommend combining instability paths with existing tools such as reweighting and residual diagnostic plots.
-Together, these methods provide the best insights.
-Although more research is surely needed, in our view instability paths constitute a valuable addition to the existing toolbox for outlier detection.
+In practice, we recommend visualizing all three different types of instability paths.
+Combining numerical results with visual evidence maximizes the potential of the instability framework and minimizes the risk of error.
+We believe the proposed framework is a valuable addition to the existing robust statistics toolbox, with the potential for broader applications across other robust estimation tasks.